usesummit/models/README.md

 Some features of the language are not yet supported in `.sel` notation.
 Namely:

 - To have event recur, you must use an `Every()` event (no direct setting on individual events).
-- Choosing what measurement values ought to appear by default for an event in the output table.

 ## How to help